Getting Started With R .

 Exploring vectors and factors

-A data structure, as the name suggests, represents a way to organize data to facilitate different operations and perform faster calculations.
+A data structure, as the name suggests, represents a way to organize data to facilitate different operations and perform calculations more quickly.

-• Vectors: Collection of data of same structure.
+: Collection of data of the same structure. -

-Vector have two properties they are one dimensional and containing element of same type.
+Vectors have two properties: they are one-dimensional and contain elements of the same type.

 Assigning a column vector